 Eligibility

-Permanent employees who are scheduled to work an average of at least 20 hours per week are eligible for paid sick leave following the introductory period
+Permanent employees who are scheduled to work an average of at least 20 hours per week are eligible for paid sick leave following the introductory period.

 Amount of Sick Leave

 Permanent employees accrue sick leave per payperiod (biweekly).
-Sick leave accrues at the rate of three-fourths (3/4) day (a day being 8 hours, equaling a rate of 6 hours accrued per month) for each month of employment with the library (part-time employees are pro-rated)
+Sick leave accrues at the rate of three-fourths (3/4) day (a day being 8 hours, equaling a rate of 6 hours accrued per month) for each month of employment with the library (part-time employees are pro-rated).

 Medical Certification

-Medical certification may be required for both paid and unpaid sick leave
+Medical certification may be required for both paid and unpaid sick leave.

 Accumulation

-Unused sick leave may be carried over and accumulated for use in subsequent calendar years, however no more than twenty-eight (28) days (equaling 224 hours) of sick leave may be accumulated
+Unused sick leave may be carried over and accumulated for use in subsequent calendar years, however no more than twenty-eight (28) days (equaling 224 hours) of sick leave may be accumulated.

 Separation

 In the event of separation from the library, no compensation will be made for earned but unused sick leave.
-Upon state retirement or death, the employee will receive payment for any accumulated but unused sick leave at his/her normal rate of pay
+Upon state retirement or death, the employee will receive payment for any accumulated but unused sick leave at his/her normal rate of pay.

 Exceptions